RSE-at-SUN/2022-09-29-stellenbosch/index.md

 <a href="https://git-scm.com/">Git</a> is a powerful version control system that is becoming increasingly valuable as a tool for collaboration and Open Science.

-<a href="https://www.python.org/about/">Python</a> is a powerful programming language with many applications in data capture, analysis, and visualization.
+<a href="https://www.python.org/about/">Python</a> is a flexible programming language with many applications in data capture, analysis, and visualization.

 This workshop is a hands-on introduction to Git and Python for beginners, using material that has been adapted from the <a href="https://software-carpentry.org/lessons/">Software Carpentry</a> lesson materials.